Pedro-J/repo-game-of-three/README.md

 # 3 Running the clients

-You must be on {PROJECT_DIRECTORY}/bin directory and must execute each player in a different terminals.
+You must be on {PROJECT_DIRECTORY}/bin directory and must execute each player in different terminals.

 ```
 $   cd {PROJECT_DIRECTORY}/bin